openupm/openupm-cli/README.md

 ![npm](https://img.shields.io/npm/v/openupm-cli) ![NPM](https://img.shields.io/npm/l/openupm-cli) ![npm](https://img.shields.io/npm/dm/openupm-cli)

-The command line tool to maintain the Unity manifest file for 3rd-party upm registries, offering a similar but lighter experience like *npm* or *yarn* for NodeJS.
+The command-line tool to maintain the Unity manifest file for 3rd-party upm registries, offering a similar but lighter experience like *npm* or *yarn* for NodeJS.

-The tool is designed to work with [the OpenUPM registry](https://openupm.com), but can also work with any upm registries, including the official unity registry.
+The tool is designed to work with [the OpenUPM registry](https://openupm.com), but can also work with any upm registries, including the official Unity registry.

 - [openupm-cli](#openupm-cli)
   - [How it works](#how-it-works)